BlackSheepCalvin/CodingStyles/ObservationsOutcomes.md

 # Observations / Outcomes

 ## Observations:

+### Simple:
+### V1:

+\- The first bigger negative for the Simple solution was that after some refactoring that i did for TDD in the Core module, i wanted to see if everything works well still... but running the tests was not enough anymore!
+So just for the simple solution, i had to run and manually smoke test the game to make sure it still works

+\+ Obviously it was very easy and quick to work with this

 ### TDD:
 ### V1:
 \- TDD was obviously tedious to start, and kindof numbed my brain with the repeated test writings when it came to actually having to come up with an idea on how to implement the game.